Less Stress for the Holidays 5; Defeating Depression and Taming Tension

 Reiki For Relaxation

-For the things you choose to do, remember, there are no “have to’s”.
+Taggart suggests for the things you choose to do, remember, there are no “have to’s”.
 First, keep in mind that you can create your holidays however you want.
 Second, do the things you enjoy and don’t do the things you don’t like.
 It seems simple, but often we feel obligated to keep up traditions that no longer have meaning, or have become outgrown or outdated.
 Third, throw away the “have to’s” and do only the “want to’s”.
 Finally, remember to say no. Don’t overwhelm yourself by doing too much.
 We often expect too much of ourselves, and people will take advantage if we don’t say no.

 The second component to stress is your own attitude.
 You can choose to make the holiday season a gift rather than a burden, to yourself and to your family.
 Remember that the holidays can be fun if you aren’t too picky.